larryaasen/tide/packages/tide_kit/README.md

 # Build tools faster

-Using Tide Kit will make building cross platform IDE and studio desktop faster by utilizing a common set of pre-built widgets and services.
+Using Tide Kit will make building cross platform IDE and studio desktop tools faster by utilizing a common set of pre-built widgets and services.
 It is ideal for desktop and web apps, but will also run on mobile.

 The UI includes a window widget and a workbench widget that can be used in any Flutter application just like any other Widget.